Enable attachments in your CCP so customers and agents can share and upload files

 Note the following about the staging location:

-• The staging location is used as part of a business validation flow.
-Amazon Connect uses it to validate the file size and type before it is shared with the chat participant.
+The staging location is used as part of a business validation flow.
+Amazon Connect uses it to validate the file size and type before it is available for download by using the

 Warning